UbiquityRobotics/learn/doing_more/network_connect.md

  64 bytes from 10.0.0.113: icmp_seq=1 ttl=64 time=97.6 ms
  64 bytes from 10.0.0.113: icmp_seq=2 ttl=64 time=5.70 ms

- Press control-c to stop the pinging'
+ Press control-c to stop the pinging.

-*{ Wayne: If something goes wrong here, the robot will come back up in Access Point mode.
-This should be mentions. }*
+If something goes wrong here, the robot will come back up in Access Point mode--that is, on the network named ubiquityrobot.
+Reboot everything and start over.

 Now ssh into the robot.